State and National Competitions

 The Discussion Meet is a competition promoted by the American Farm Bureau Federation (AFBF) Young Farmers & Ranchers (YF&R) Committee.
 Farm Bureau’s strength depends on its members’ abilities to analyze agricultural issues and decide on solutions that best meet their needs.
 The competition is designed to simulate a committee meeting where discussion and active participation are expected from each committee member.
 Participants build basic discussion skills, develop a keen understanding of important agricultural issues and explore how groups can pool knowledge to reach consensus and solve problems.
 A successful participant is a productive thinker rather than an emotional persuader.
 He/she will assist the group in creating ways to implement the solutions discussed and highlight Farm Bureau’s involvement in those actions/steps.

-AFBF Annual Meeting will be in Salt Lake City, UT on January 19-23
+AFBF Annual Convention will be in Anaheim, California, on January 9-13, 2026

 Discussion Meet Questions

-These questions will be used for the YF&R Discussion Meet held during the AFBF Annual Convention and the Collegiate Discussion Meet held during the AFBF FUSION Conference in 2024.
+These questions will be used for Pennsylvania Farm Bureau’s 2025 Discussion Meet and Collegiate Discussion Meet at PFB’s 75th Annual Meeting in November.
+These questions will also be used at the 2026 YF&R Discussion Meet held during the AFBF Annual Convention in Anaheim, California, and the 2026 Collegiate Discussion Meet held during the AFBF YF&R Leadership Conference in Portland, Oregon.